RoboDesignLab/HOPPY-Project/README.md

 See the robot in action here: https://youtu.be/_lbKIpiRWKI

 The kit is composed of:
-1) the solid model in SolidWorks and .STEP formats;
+1) the solid model in SolidWorks and .STEP formats
-2) the video instructions for mechanical assembling;
+2) the video instructions for mechanical assembly: https://youtu.be/CDxhdjob2C8
-3) the electrical wiring diagram;
+3) the electrical wiring diagram
-4) the MATLAB-nased dynamic simulator code and instructions;
+4) the MATLAB-nased dynamic simulator code and instructions
-5) the complete list of components and quantities; and
+5) the complete list of components and quantities, and
 6) the basic code for the microcontroller.